Vision - Birth Through Adolescence

 • Rubs eyes frequently or has headaches.

-If your child routinely displays one or more of these behaviours, make an appointment with an optometrist right away.
-Click Here to find an Optometrist.
+If your child routinely displays one or more of these behaviours, make an appointment with a Doctor of Optometry/Optometrist right away.
+Use the Find an Optometrist link in the top left corner to find a doctor of optometry near you.

 Be Easy On The Eyes!